Every hearing loss is unique

 When people suffer from hearing loss, not all frequencies are affected in equal measure.
 Someone may have a hard time hearing sounds in certain frequency areas while having normal or even excellent hearing in others.
 This is why hearing loss is individual.

-typically develops slowly and in varying degrees across frequencies, it may take some time, even years, before the affected person realizes that he or she needs hearing aids
+Because hearing loss typically develops slowly and in varying degrees across frequencies, it may take some time, even years, before the affected person realizes that he or she needs hearing aids.

 The perfect fit

 A good hearing aid can provide the right amplification across different frequency areas and different situations.
 But before the user can use the hearing aid, it must be given the right settings.